zaw4rud0/holobot/changelog/README.md

 # Changelog
-This page will document all changes of each version
+This page will document all changes of each version.
 ## Version 2.1.0
 ### Changes:
 * <animesearch and <mangasearch cmds are enabled again